On this page

 |Project Timeline||Industry Involvement|

-Currently spot prices for energy and instantaneous reserve are determined in the wholesale electricity market.
-At present, the spot prices published in real-time are only indicative.
-The pricing manager publishes final prices for any given day at least two days after real-time.
-These indicative prices are normally a sound guide to final prices, but large differences can arise—especially when the system is under stress.
+These indicative prices are generally a sound guide to final prices, but large differences can arise—especially when the system is under stress.
 This makes spot prices uncertain, making it harder for parties to make efficient real-time decisions about their consumption and generation.

-The Authority also held two Real Time Pricing project public briefings, content and selected recordings from these briefings can be found on the Electricity Authority’s website at the following locations:
+The Authority also held three RTP project public briefings.
+Content and selected recordings from these briefings can be found on the Authority’s website at the following locations:

 - August 2017 Electricity Authority RTP public briefing

 - May 2018 Electricity Authority RTP public briefing

 - March 2019 Electricity Authority RTP public briefing

 The Authority are amending the Electricity Industry Participation Code to implement RTP in the wholesale spot market.
 The Authority approved Transpowers’ RTP Delivery Plan in August 2020.

 The delivery phase of the project will commence at the start of the 2020/2021 financial year subject to approval from the Authority.
 Current project timelines are for a forecast completion in quarter four, calendar year 2022.